24 P.S. §§ 17-1701-A - 17-1732-A

-The Chief Executive Officer of a charter school is not considered to be a professional staff member of a charter school.
-However, an individual’s title does not necessarily convey the person’s job duties and responsibilities.
+The Chief Executive Officer (CEO) of a charter school is not considered to be a professional staff member of a charter school.
+However, an individual's title does not necessarily convey the person's job duties and responsibilities.
 If a CEO actually performs the duties of a principal, that individual must hold appropriate state certification as a principal.
-For more information on appropriate certification in charter schools, see the Certification and Staffing Policy Guidelines,
+For more information on appropriate certification in charter schools, Certification and Staffing Policy Guidelines, CSPG No. 24.

-Each charter school must submit to PDE a plan for the induction of first-year teachers and certain long-term substitutes in accordance with 22 Pa.
+Each charter school must submit to PDE a plan for the induction of first-year teachers, first-year educational specialists, and certain long-term substitutes in accordance with 22 Pa.
 Code § 49.16.
-For more information on induction programs, see
+For more information on induction programs, CSPG No. 20.

 Evaluation of Charter School Employees